Nerve Stimulator Device: A Guide to Pain Relief

 If treatments like epidural steroid injections or nerve blocks have provided only temporary relief or haven’t worked at all, it might be time to discuss nerve stimulation.
 This therapy offers a different approach by directly addressing the pain signals before they can reach your brain, providing a new path forward when others have led to a dead end.

-What the Evaluation Process Looks Like
+Walking Through the Evaluation Process

 The journey toward nerve stimulation begins with a careful and thorough evaluation.
 This isn’t a decision that’s made overnight.
 During your initial consultation, we will dive deep into your medical history, review any previous imaging like X-rays or MRIs, and conduct a physical exam.
 We’ll discuss the type of pain you have, its intensity, and how it impacts your daily activities.